jtanyag/kanto-pokedex/README.md

 - Used React state and hooks to manage API response and UI updates
 - Designed a responsive interface that adapts to different screen sizes
 - Added search feature
+- View more details on Pokemon Details Page

 ## What I Learned